-Then reality sank in.
+Then reality sank in for this leader.

-His mind started to play tricks with him.
+As the reality set in that this was really happening his mind started to play tricks with him.
 He questioned himself.

 What if I made the wrong decision?